MBcode/ec/test/ingestTesting.md

 # GeoCODES ingest pipeline testing:

-Be able to 1) check how many of the expected datasets from the sitemap make it to differt stages then 2) go back and see that some of what made it are correct/valid and similar to expected/saved test-set values
+Be able to 1) check how many of the expected datasets from the sitemap make it to differt stages then 2) go back and see that some of what made it are correct/valid and similar to expected/saved test-set values  3) best way to get a test set sample

 # 1) Checking counts along the way: